Language: EN

 • DataType: This is the data type for which the operator is being overloaded.

-• Operator: This is the operator that you want to overload.
+• Operator: This is the operator that is to be overloaded.

 • operand1, operand2: These are the operands on which the operator will be applied.